 Plant-based diets contain phytochemicals that help protect body cells from inflammation hence lowering the risk of cancer.
 This is because a plant-based diet contains vegetables, fruits, and legumes.
 What’s more, plant-based diets are full of good chemicals such as phytochemicals.
 The most important phytochemicals include:

 - Carotenoid-These are soluble fats.
-Fruits, vegetables, oils and grains gives a you a good chunk of carotenoid.
+Fruits, vegetables, oils, and grains give you a good chunk of carotenoids.
 The interesting bit about these compounds is that they are highly pigmented.
 Therefore, it is advisable to consider natural foods that are red, green, yellow, or orange.
 On top of this lutein, lycopene, and beta-carotene can also give you carotenoid.
 Such compounds lower the risk of heart disease, and also cancer.

-- Antioxidants-This is another type of phytochemicals that protects your body from any kind of cell damage.
-Remember, diseases can attack body cells when the DNA cells are damaged .
+- Antioxidants-This is another type of phytochemical that protects your body from any kind of cell damage.
+Remember, diseases can attack body cells when the DNA cells are damaged.
 Therefore, you are likely to get cancer.
 This is because the cells tend to divide abnormally and uncontrollably.
 So, this division can lead to the destruction of normal body tissues.
 Therefore, antioxidants protect and restore damaged cells.

 Therefore, the benefits of eating a plant-based diet are many.